VictoriaDhmn/OSMNetFusion/paper/paper.md

 The consolidation process of the node/edge attributes (including the geometries) is explained in depth in the documentation.
 The result is a compact, well-organised network that is both efficient for computational tasks, accurate and information-rich for practical applications.

+# Research impact statement

+This tool has enabled various reserach contributions.
+It has been used to develop a bicycle routing model [@Dahmen:2025], to make more informed transport mode choice predictions [@Dahmen_MC] [@Dahmen_IMR], and to evaluate the impact of travel stress and infrastructure quality on the cycling mode share [@Takayasu:2024].
+The reduced network complexity also facilitated mapmatching [@Dahmen_ML] [@Dahmen_RC].

+# AI Usage Disclosure

+Generative AI (GitHub Copilot, powered by Claude) was used to assist in creating a first draft of the the software design figure, which was then reviewed and edited by the authors.
+All software design decisions, algorithmic implementations, and technical content were curated and made by the authors themselves.

 # Acknowledgements